-First is a bird's eye view of relatively clean house voltage as seen on an oscilloscope.
+First is a bird's eye view of abominable house voltage, less high frequencies as seen on an oscilloscope.
+This power is from a condo in Morristown NJ, where Eli's mother developed fibromyalgia and his brother malignant thymoma.
+The power is so bad that the oscilloscope wouldn't sync.
 This pic, and the following others, are produced by first filtering out the prevalent 60 Hz using a high-pass filter.
 House Power - Base Level The prevalent low frequency waves, at a few hundred Hz, are a bit exaggerated because of resonance in the filter, while the higher frequency noise is relatively low.
 Here is a closer look at the mid-high frequency noise at 30k Hz House Power Base (30k Hz).
 The peak to peak voltage is about 50 milli volts.
 Here's a close look at one mega Hz noise, House Power Base (1M Hz).
 The magnitude is also about 50 milli volts.

 Now have a look after it's been polluted with Halogen lighting.
 Dirty House Electricity This view was produced by turning on halogen track lighting on the same circuit being analyzed.
 The noise is now clearly visible.
 Here are views at higher frequencies Dirty House Power (30k Hz) Dirty House Power (1 M Hz) The 30k Hz noise is staggering when seen up close.
 Though, there's no significant increase in 1M Hz noise.
 The halogen lamps are 12 volts, each with a very noisy switching power module.